 Rather than production costs, your variables would instead be the wholesale price you pay, as well as any warehouse storage costs, shipping, packaging or other fees that you incur to obtain your products, transport them and store them.

-For instance, if your business sold three products, one with a variable cost of $10, one with a variable cost of $15 and one with a variable cost of $20, your average variable cost would be: ($10+$15+$20)/3=$15
+For instance, if your business sold 3 products, 1 with a variable cost of $10, 1 with a variable cost of $15 and 1 with a variable cost of $20, your average variable cost would be:

 Step 3: Set Your Unit Selling Price

-While you may be utilizing a breakeven point formula to help you figure out how much you need to sell your products to turn a profit, you will first need to set a placeholder-unit price.
+While you may be utilizing a break-even point formula to help you figure out how much you need to sell your products to turn a profit, you will first need to set a placeholder-unit price.